joao-borrego/cripto/assignments/assignment6.md

 ### 3.5 Creating the client certificate

 Go to machine 3 and generate a key pair for the client.
-Notice that in this case the use is not required to generate a request.
+Notice that in this case the user is not required to generate a request.
 The user just receives the certificaet and key in a single packet.

 ```